Melindrea/static-sites/content/antoniusm.se/posts/015-consolidating-brand.md

 menu: false
 ---

-Since I am part of [Raimey Gallant's Blog Hop](https://raimeygallant.wordpress.com/2016/12/05/nano-blog-social-media-hop-time-to-start-hopping/) I decided to look over my "brand" on social media and my sites.
-Now, I am *not* a marketing specialist, nor a designer, so this will be a WIP and a learning curve.
+<p class="c-lead c-lead--ornamented"><span class="c-lead__opening">Since I am part of [Raimey Gallant's Blog Hop](https://raimeygallant.wordpress.com/2016/12/05/nano-blog-social-media-hop-time-to-start-hopping/) I decided</span> to look over my "brand" on social media and my sites.
+Now, I am *not* a marketing specialist, nor a designer, so this will be a WIP and a learning curve.</p>

 Things I know I want to do: